Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Results

-\section{Energetics and diffusivity of GBs in anion-ordered argyrodites}
+\subsection{Energetics and diffusivity of GBs in anion-ordered argyrodites}

 Argyrodite solid electrolytes exhibit a high degree of chemical complexity and compositional tunability.
-In fully ordered Li$_6$PS$_5X$, the bulk structure consists of Li-coordinated cages (Li$_6$S$^{4+}$) and PS$_4^{3-}$ tetrahedra (Fig.~\ref{fig:structure}b).
+In fully ordered Li$_6$PS$_5X$, the bulk structure consists of Li-coordinated cages (Li$_6$S$^{4+}$) and PS$_4^{3-}$ tetrahedra (Fig.~\ref{fig:structure}\textbf{b}).
 The translationally immobile anion sublattice forms a backbone for Li$^+$ interstitial diffusion, and partial occupancy of S$^{2-}$ and $X^-$ introduces chemical disorder.

 Microstructure adds an extra layer of complexity in argyrodites.
 In GBs, structural and chemical disorder are coupled.
-To capture these effects, we investigate GBs embedded in three representative atomistic models (Fig.~\ref{fig:structure}c).
+To capture these effects, we investigate GBs embedded in three representative atomistic models (Fig.~\ref{fig:structure}\textbf{c}).
 Bicrystal models contain a single GB type, enabling isolated analysis of specific GB structures.
 Columnar crystals feature multiple GBs intersecting along a common rotation axis, whereas polycrystals form random GB networks.
-Both columnar and polycrystal models include triple junctions in addition to GBs.
+Both columnar and polycrystalline models include triple junctions in addition to GBs.

-Experimental characterization of microstructure in sulfides remains challenging, leaving GBs in synthesized samples poorly resolved (Fig.~\ref{fig:structure}a).
+Experimental characterization of microstructure in sulfides remains challenging, leaving GBs in synthesized samples poorly resolved (Fig.~\ref{fig:structure}\textbf{a}).
 In simulations, this implies that the type, distribution, and atomic structure of GBs are unknown a priori and must be determined in silico.
-We construct bicrystal models of anion-ordered Li$_6$PS$_5$Cl with single-type GBs to probe GB morphology and quantify their formation energies (see Methods).
-Equilibrated GB structures, incorporating Li-ion disorder from diffusion and anion-sublattice distortions induced by GBs, are obtained using an MD-based annealing-and-quenching protocol~\cite{Ou2024Nov} (see Methods).
+We construct bicrystal models of anion-ordered Li$_6$PS$_5$Cl with single-type GBs to probe GB morphology.
+GBs are labeled by the coincidence-site lattice index $\Sigma$, defined during model construction, indicating structural complexity.
+Equilibrated GB structures, incorporating Li-ion disorder from diffusion and anion-sublattice distortions induced by GBs, are obtained using an MD--based annealing-and-quenching protocol~\cite{Ou2024Nov} (see Methods).